-1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company and the Group for the year ended 31 December 2020 together with the Auditors' Report thereon.
+1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company and the Group for the year ended 31 December 2021 together with the Auditors' Report thereon.

-2. To declare first and final dividend (tax exempt one-tier) of 0.10 Singapore cent per ordinary share for the financial year ended 31 December 2020.
+2. To declare first and final dividend (tax exempt one-tier) of 0.70 Singapore cent per ordinary share for the financial year ended 31 December 2021.

-3. To re-elect Ms Tan Poh Hong, a Director who is retiring pursuant to Regulation 121 of the Constitution of the Company.
-(Resolution 3)
+3. To re-elect the following Directors of the Company who are retiring pursuant to Regulations 121 and 125 of the Constitution of the Company: